Frequently Asked Questions

 Q: After you have done your job, how long will the metal be good for?

 A: There is no answer to this question unfortunately.
-It always depends on the condition (if it was very rusted before, new rust will come back faster), the weather conditions (how much it rains/snows), where the metal structure is located (does is get a lot of rain; does it get enough sun to dry off quickly etc.) The salty air in this area also has a big, and unfortunately, negative impact on new rust.
+It always depends on the condition (if it was very rusted before, new rust will come back faster), the weather conditions (how much it rains/snows), where the metal structure is located (does is get a rained on a lot, does it get enough sun to dry off quickly, is it near by water etc.) The salty air in this area also has a big, and unfortunately, negative impact on new rust.

 Q: How can I maintain my metal structures after you have done your job?

-A: Once I'm done with my work and you want to save money in the long run, get a little wirebrush or even sandpaper (80-120 grit), sprayprimer and spraypaint (this is just more convenient, you can of course also get buckets).
+A: Once I'm done with my work and you want to save money in the long run, get a little wirebrush or even sandpaper (80-120 grit), sprayprimer and spraypaint (this is just more convenient for you, of course you can also get buckets).
 When you see new rust building up, remove it with the wirebrush/sandpaper and prime and paint it.
 If you keep up with it, it will save you a lot of money!

 Q: Does your quote also include material costs?